Riders suspended in air on 72-foot rollercoaster for 40 minutes

 “All passengers were returned to the ground, safe and sound and reunited with their families within 40 minutes.”

-This comes after the Dragon’s Claw ride at the park was reportedly closed after it stopped mid-air in 2019, according to EssexLive, leaving children suspended, some handing upside down.
+This comes after the Dragon’s Claw ride at the park stopped mid-air in 2019, leaving passengers suspended, some hanging upside down.

+Adventure Island told The Independent this malfunction lasted “for less than a minute”.

 Join our commenting forum